glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 Raw textures can also contain the full set of mipmap surfaces.
 File layout is binary, byte order little endian, but pixels are stored as **BGRA** DWORDs.

-A Raw texture file starts with a tiny 16 bytes header that contains the dimensions of the base surface (mipmap 0) and the number of surfaces/mipmaps.
+A raw texture file starts with a tiny 16 bytes header that contains the dimensions of the base surface (mipmap 0) and the number of surfaces/mipmaps.
 The dimensions of subsequent mipmap surfaces are calculated from that.
 The first 8 bytes of the header are the 4CCs `ipaR` (or `Rapi` backwards) and `8888`.
 BGRA pixel data for